 The construction of pre-fabricated buildings (technical building, services building and warehouse for load consolidation and deconsolidation).

 The construction of the road area, roundabout and lorry parking area.

 For Port Tarragona, the project is an excellent opportunity for intermodal growth through the development of this important multipurpose and multi-client terminal in the central Iberian Peninsula, which will connect with the main seaports on the Spanish coasts.

 The infrastructure will be of supra regional and international standing and will be capable of channelling the main national, European and international flows of containers and breakbulk either to or from Madrid and its metropolitan area, which includes the Port, the cities of Guadalajara, Toledo, Segovia and Ávila.
 It will also be one of the main centres for the regional and metropolitan distribution of the Henares Corridor.

-Rail companies have expressed their interest and have put forward offers for operating in Puerto Centro and in developing services in Port Tarragona between both terminals after being informed of the project and the La Boella intermodal terminal.
+Rail companies have expressed their interest and have put forward offers for operating in Guadalajara Intermodal Terminal and in developing services in Port Tarragona between both terminals after being informed of the project and the La Boella intermodal terminal.

 Developing new maritime traffic by promoting new infrastructures and intermodal transport services.
 The connection to the Intermodal Terminal of La Boella in Tarragona will allow the platform to be offered as a gauge-change node when connected to the IUR gauge of the Mediterranean corridor.

 Increasing intermodal (maritime and land) rail traffic with its hinterland and expand it towards Madrid and central Spain.